qmk/qmk_firmware/keyboards/handwired/2x5keypad/readme.md

   * Chassis is three layers of wood
   * Handwired
   * Uses a Pro Micro
-  * Includes a reset switch accsible by a hole on the bottom
+  * Includes a reset switch accessible by a hole on the bottom

 Make example for this keyboard (after setting up your build environment):